usnistgov/mosaic/README.rst

 - Added a new MOSAIC examples repository that contains plotting scripts and Jupyter notebooks (https://github.com/usnistgov/mosaic-examples)

+- Updated Bessel fiter implementation to allow causal and non-causal filters.
 - Added the CUSUM+ algorithm (see pull requests #34, #43, #45, and #46)
 - Added the ability to read arbitrary binary files.
 - Renamed StepResponseAnalysis to ADEPT 2-state.